fibasile/attiny-notebook/README.md

 ATTiny Crash Course
 =======

-This book is intended as an in-depth introduction to the AVR family of microcontrollers, with a specific focus on the ATTiny44/84 and ATTiny45/85.
+This book is intended as an in-depth introduction to the AVR family of micro-controllers, with a specific focus on the ATTiny44/84 and ATTiny45/85.

-The main audience for the book is students enrolled in the Fab Academy distributed learning program offered by the Fab Foundation and led by Neil Gershenfeld, but anyone with a basic understanding of embedded programming and microcontrollers could find it as useful.
+The main audience for the book is students enrolled in the Fab Academy distributed learning program offered by the Fab Foundation and led by Neil Gershenfeld, but anyone with a basic understanding of embedded programming and micro-controllers could find it as useful.

 The content is organized as follows:

-**Chapter One: Introduction to AVR microcontrollers**
+**Chapter One: Introduction to AVR micro-controllers**

 This chapter provides an overview of the AVR features, describing the general architecture and basic tools needed to program and test AVR programs.